Who We Are

 What book do you want to read next?
 Everything on my TBR list to start….

-Editorial manager Dorie Bailey is a Pasadena native, a voracious reader, a twin, and an alumna of Scripps College, who lovingly completed her senior thesis on boy bands, Magic Mike, and the socialized female gaze.
+Editorial manager and intern coordinator Dorie Bailey is a Pasadena native, a voracious reader, a twin, and an alumna of Scripps College, who lovingly completed her senior thesis on boy bands, Magic Mike, and the socialized female gaze.
 Dorie achieved fame at her elementary school for reading the entirety of the last Harry Potter book in only six hours.
 Like a true millennial, Dorie also enjoys freelance developmental editing as a #sidehustle, and some might say it’s ambitious, but she tries to see at least three movies a week in theaters, while fitting in a German class at PCC.

 5 Questions for Dorie